 The CWP Wellness Internship Program provides students with real-world prevention and health promotion experience in the higher education setting, enabling them to put into practice knowledge and skills learned in the classroom and creating experiences in support of future employment and/or graduate or professional school opportunities.
 Please review the Internship Packet.

-This internship program is best suited for UNC Charlotte undergraduate students studying public health or social work, though students in other academic programs will be considered.
+This internship program is best suited for UNC Charlotte undergraduate students studying public health or other health related majors though students in other academic programs will be considered.
 Students from other colleges and universities are eligible to apply.

 All internships are unpaid.
 No stipends, parking, meals, or housing is provided.